aws/aws-sdk-js-v3/packages/signature-v4a/README.md

 Alias package for `@smithy/signature-v4a`.
 This package provides a SigV4a-compatible request signer ([`@smithy/signature-v4a`](https://www.npmjs.com/package/@smithy/signature-v4a)) if the request is multi-region.

 A multi-region request is identified by the `signingRegion` parameter.
-A region is multi-region if the `signingRegion` parameter is set to `*`.
+A request is multi-region if the `signingRegion` parameter is set to `*`.